Skparab1/ML-word-engine/README.md

 - searches for part of entry inside words
 - searches for missing letters
 - searches for commonly mixed up letters
-- Will do Ml part later
+- Will do ML part later

 ![](images/inside_searching)